 Other than the brain, the eyes are the most complex part of the human body.
 And while the complexity of the eye is necessary for its unique functionality, this same complexity means there are more possibilities for things to go wrong.
-It’s also why there are many different types of conditions and diseases that affect the eye, but one of the most common is cataracts.
+It’s also why there are many different types of conditions and diseases that affect the eye.
+One of the most common eye conditions is cataracts.
 So, what is this condition and what can you do to protect your eyes?

 What Are Cataracts?